 What Happens in a Divorce Trial?

 The petitioner puts on evidence first, then the respondent puts on evidence.
 Usually, the judge rules at the end of trial.
 Occasionally, the judge will not rule right away.
-When that happens, the judge usually faxes or emails the court’s ruling to all counsel some time later.
+When that happens, the judge usually emails the court’s ruling to all counsel some time later.

 The judge will order that one attorney draft the Decree of Divorce.
 The drafting attorney will send the Decree to the other attorney for review and comments.
 If the attorneys are not able to agree on the language in the Decree, they will ask the judge to decide.